FAQs

 Whilst the Volunteers Protection Act 2001 gives legal protection from personal liability to volunteers doing voluntary work for an incorporated community organisation or government organisation, it does not cover additional matters such as personal injury.

 To ensure protection for the organisation and volunteers in relation to personal injury, organisations may need to consider obtaining specific insurance cover.
 This additional cover can provide benefits to volunteers following injury, disability or even death while carrying out duties for their organisation.
-A volunteer is not protected under the Act if they:

 1. act illegally